Malod219/ProjectsThatNeverWentAnywhere/README.md

 A few batch scripts to kill cookies and local data
 ## mp4Splitter
 Splits an input mp4 file in half, and writes the last half to storage.
 Probably works with other filetypes too

+Depends on moviepy module being installed.

+`pip install moviepy`

+Then run the .py file in commandline with `python mp4Splitter.py`